-The one-inch silk dome tweeter is a state of the art piece of an audio tool because it’s made out of natural fiber that gives this speaker the ability to take control of the high pitched sounds and make them work together with your low and mid volume tones.
+The one-inch silk dome tweeter is a state of the art piece of an audio tool because it’s made out of natural fiber that gives these bookshelf speakers the ability to take control of the high pitched sounds and make them work together with your low and mid-volume tones.
 All of this combined creates a sound signature that’s pretty close to the perfectly V-shaped curve.

 Producing clear and stable sound isn’t the only thing this audio set is good at because it also offers great functionality with its various connectivity options ranging from Bluetooth and AUX cable plugs to a pure Wi-Fi connection you can mount with any possible internet router or just make use of AirPlay or DLNA.
 This isn’t something you see every day with wireless bookshelf speakers as most of them are focused solely on Bluetooth and AUX type of connections.

 The speakers come with a handy remote and a set of cables are included in the package that arrives at your doorstep, so even if you can’t use a wireless connection you’ll be able to control almost every other thing you need from volume control to shifting through folders from your device.